 Travelers usually take a bus from Kathmandu to Pokhara which takes 3 hrs.
 Busses are easily available in Bus Park.
-Bus leaves early in the morning which is more preferable though it can be available at any time of the day.
+Bus leaves early in the morning which is preferable though it can be available at any time of the day.

 You can get tickets from any travel agency available there.
 The quality of the bus varies according to the agency.
 However, every bus usually stops for breakfast and lunch on the way.

 If you are an international tourist or arriving from Kathmandu, I would suggest you visit Pokhara for a day enjoying the Lakeside before starting the trek to Ghandruk.
 You can start the trek early morning the next day.
 From Pokhara, you can get a taxi or bus to reach Nayapul.
 Through Taxi or an express bus, you can reach around 1.5 hrs whereas on the local bus it may take up to 3 hrs.
 Pokhara to Ghandruk trek will not take you more than 1 day.

 You will begin your trek which takes most explorers around 6 hours to reach the destination by walking.
 Along the route, you will pass the TIMS check present and the passage on the Annapurna Conservation Area so ensure you have the two licenses.

 The way twists along waterways and mountain ranches and the Kymche Waterfall which is actually in the center among Nayapul and Ghandruk.
 The way is all around the voyage and safe.
-You will discover numerous eateries, guesthouses, tea houses, and even bars and shopping in the route to investigate or stop in the event that you wish.
+You will discover numerous eateries, guesthouses, tea houses, and even bars and shopping on the route to investigate or stop in the event that you wish.

 While there is a street from Nayapul to Ghandruk, just vehicles authorized and enlisted from the Ghandruk board of trustees can go via vehicle or motorbike, however, you may attempt to hitch a ride.